Brechhorn: Use

-The upper slopes of the mountain are used to some extent as grazing for sheep, goats, cows and horses.
-No ski lifts, material ropeways or motor vehicle tracks run beyond the Brechhornhaus (1,660 m) which means that the scenery during an ascent of the mountain is largely unspoilt.
+The upper slopes of the mountain are used to some extent for grazing sheep, goats, cows and horses.
+No ski lifts, material ropeways or motor vehicle tracks run beyond the Brechhornhaus (1,660 m), which means that the scenery during an ascent remains largely unspoilt.

 Ascent

 The most commonly used bases for an ascent of the Brechhorn are Aschau and Westendorf.
 The trails are all marked and, in places, well-signposted.

 From Westendorf, hikers catch the Alpenrosenbahn cableway on the Nachtsöllberg to the 1,760 m high Talkaser and can then reach the Brechhornhaus quickly over two routes (east and west of the Fleiding peak).
 The house lies on the Kreuzjoch between the Gampenkogel and the Brechhorn, and is a good base for the subsequent climb.

 In winter the mountain is especially popular with ski tourists and snowshoe walkers, who usually set off from Kirchberg i.T. and Aschau.
 The road is cleared during normal winter conditions as far as the car park at the start of the toll road.
 This route runs along the eastern flank of the mountain through the alpine pastures of Ebenau Alm, Durach Alm and Breitlab Alm, passing the Duracher Kogel (1,773 m) peak on the way.
 It takes about 2 hours 50 minutes to reach the summit.